Surprise Bay

 Surprise Bay is a rural locality in the local government area (LGA) of King Island in the north-west and west LGA region of Tasmania.
 The locality is about 28 km south of the town of Currie.
-The 2016 census recorded a population of nil for the state suburb of Surprise Bay.
+The 2021 census recorded a population of 4 for the state suburb of Surprise Bay, up from zero in 2016.

 History

 Surprise Bay is a confirmed locality.

 Geography

 The waters of the Southern Ocean form the south-western boundary, and those of Bass Strait the south-eastern.

 Climate

 Surprise Bay has a temperate oceanic climate (Köppen: Cfb), bordering on a warm Mediterranean climate (Csb).